You can teach high school creative writing even if you’re not a writer yourself! Come see how you can do it without killing their creativity.

 What do you do when your child loves creative writing, and you have no idea how to teach it?

-You research, of course.
-We have used so many writing programs over the years trying to find something that would combine Emma’s passion for creative writing with my desire to train her to write college-level papers.
+You research, of course!
+We have used so many writing programs over the years trying to find something that would combine my daughter’s passion for creative writing with my desire to train her to write college-level papers.

 The problem is that I’m not a creative writer.
 Yes, I know.
 I’m a blogger, and I just said “I’m not a writer.”
 I’m a chatter.
 I talk to you through my blog.
 I write as if we’re hanging out at the coffee shop talking about homeschooling and being moms.
 I write non-fiction.
 True stuff.
 Life lessons.

 That’s a whole different story.
 I can teach the basics of a five-paragraph essay.
 I can teach the proper way to site resources in a research paper.
 But, my math-loving, left-brain self cannot “teach” creative writing.

 What is Writing Fiction in High School?

 Writing Fiction [in High School]: Bringing Your Stories to Life is a writing curriculum designed to introduce high school students to the concepts of fiction.
 Seems pretty clear cut, huh?
 But, what exactly does that mean?

 This writing course is designed to help high schoolers write fictional short stories and novels.

 There are two tracks available in this course.
 One track is designed for all writers no matter how proficient they are with writing.
 The second track, which is optional, is designed for students who have already begun writing their own short story or novel.
 The assignments throughout the course are clearly marked as to which ones are for everyone and which target the manuscript tract.